 Unfortunately, implants take multiple procedures over the course of several months to place and not everyone is a good fit for them.
 If you have severe bone loss in your jaw or health conditions that hinder healing, you might need to look into other treatments.
 As a result, it’s important for you to speak to Dr. Staley and, if necessary, your physician to ensure that implants are a good match for you.

 4. Fixed Dental Bridges

-Prosthodontists use fixed bridges to replace one or more teeth, making it easier to eat and speak as well as improving the appearance of your smile.
+Fixed bridges replace one or more teeth, making it easier to eat and speak as well as improving the appearance of your smile.
 They’re usually made of porcelain fused to metal and last up to 15 years with good care.
 They’re anchored by placing a crown on each tooth that sits next to the gap in your smile, which is then filled by the pontics, or false teeth, that are attached to the crowns.
 The biggest downside of fixed bridges is that placing the crowns requires extensive dental work to be done on healthy teeth, but this setup offers added stability that allows you to eat without worrying about your bridge.
 Bridges need to be created in an outside lab and take two appointments to place—the first to prepare your teeth, take molds, and place a temporary bridge, and the second to place your permanent bridge.

 5. Complete Dentures